AErck/Minecraft/README.md

-# Installing *Minecraft Jave Edition White Sparrow (OptiFine)* on your personal computer
+# Installing *Minecraft Java Edition White Sparrow (OptiFine)* on your Personal Computer

 White Sparrow (OptiFine) is a custom Minecraft ModPack created by me.
+We wanted to preserve the Vanilla experience but add useful utilities and add quality-of-life improvements.

 You'll need to download the ModPack files and to configure the Twitch Desktop Client to play on our server.
 Contact us for server connection information.

 ### Preparing Twitch
 1. Install the [Twitch Desktop Client](https://www.twitch.tv/download) and open it.